 Do I need to provide a doctor’s note to take pre-birth disability?

-What does my doctor need to do to provide certification for pre-birth disability?
+If I need extended pre-birth disability leave, what does my doctor need to do to provide certification?
 Do they need to provide specific medical reason(s) for me to take pre-birth time?

 Your medical provider won’t need to certify any specific reasons around why they are recommending pre-birth disability (unless relevant or if they're recommending an extended period of pre-birth disability).
 However, they’ll need to certify that it is their professional medical recommendation, and that your pregnancy precludes you from being able to perform your job during that time.